joinpursuit/Pursuit-Core-iOS/mvc-view-lifecycle/introduction-to-app-development/README.md

 Now we want to add some more information to our app.
 Let's say we want to have some text displayed to the user.
 For that we will use a [UILabel](https://developer.apple.com/documentation/uikit/uilabel).

 In the **Toolbar Area** select the **Object Library** which is next to the **Standard Editor** tab.
 We want to create a label, so type *label* into the search bar.
 Then, drag and drop the label into the center of your app.
 You can use the blue gridlines to know if it is being placed in the center.
-We'll learn much more robust ways of organizing our UI when we get to Autolayout next week.
+We'll learn much more robust ways of organizing our UI when we get to **Auto Layout** next week.

-Click on the label and change the text to a different message e.g This is my favorite color, then click play and run your app or use the shortcut, cmd + r.
+Click on the label and change the text to a different message e.g This is my favorite color, then click play and run your app or use the shortcut, `cmd + r`.
 Now you can display text as well!

 Let's look a little more in depth into our label.
 Clicking back to the Attributes Inspector, we can see all the ways we can manipulate our label.
 Reminder select the control you're interested in inspecting, in this case make sure to click on the UILabel in the main scene.
 Some key properties are:

 1. text: String
-2. textAllignment: NSTextAlignment
+2. textAlignment: NSTextAlignment
 3. textColor: UIColor!

-We can set the text property by double clicking the label or by editing it in the attributes inspector.
+We can set the text property by double-clicking the label or by editing it in the attributes inspector.
 We can also set the textColor just like we set the background color of our main view.

-[textAllignment](https://developer.apple.com/documentation/uikit/nstextalignment) is an enum, prefix with NS.
+[textAlignment](https://developer.apple.com/documentation/uikit/nstextalignment) is an enum, prefix with NS.
 "NS" refers to [NeXTSTEP](https://en.wikipedia.org/wiki/NeXTSTEP).

 We also see that there is a section marked `View` below that has all of the same properties we just saw in UIView.
 Why do we see those same properties in our UILabel?